 What Does This Mean?

 Securities brokers are required to obtain their customers’ authorization before executing trades on their behalf.
 This is because investors are entitled to have final say on what they are ultimately invested in.
-One of the reasons that brokers like Scott Riley sometimes execute trades without their customers’ authorization is because the trade was highly unsuitable.
+One of the reasons that brokers sometimes execute trades without their customers’ authorization is because the trade was highly unsuitable.

 Oakes & Fosher Can Help